DevExpress/dotnet-eud/interface-elements-for-desktop/articles/report-designer/report-designer-for-winforms/shape-report-data/use-report-parameters/parameters-overview.md

 ![](../../../../../images/eurd-win-parameters-add-parameter-via-toolbar.png)

-This invokes the **Add New Parameter** dialog where you can customize the created parameter.
+This invokes the **Add New Parameter** dialog where you can configure the created parameter.

 ![](../../../../../images/eurd-win-parameters-add-new-parameter-dialog.png)

-This dialog provides the following options:
+The dialog provides the following options:

 * **Name**
 	Specifies the unique name by which you can refer to the parameter.
 * **Description**
 	Specifies the text that appears in Print Preview alongside with the value editor.
 * **Type**
 	Specifies the parameter's value type.
-A value editor for the specified type is displayed in a Print Preview.
+A value editor for the specified type is displayed in Print Preview.
 * **Default value**
 	Specifies the parameter's **Value**.
 When users change a parameter's value in Print Preview, they can press **Reset** to return to the default value.

 	![](../../../../../images/eurd-win-parameters-reset-parameter-value.png)

 * **Expression**
 	Specifies an expression that defines the parameter's value based on specific conditions.
-Click the **Expression** property's ellipsis button and construct an expression in the invoked Expression Editor.
+Click the **Expression** property's ellipsis button and construct an expression in the invoked **Expression Editor**.

 	![](../../../../../images/eurd-win-parameters-construct-expression.png)

 * **Show in the parameters panel** (corresponds to the parameter's **Visible** property)
-	Enable this option to request the parameter value in a Print Preview.
-Otherwise, the default parameter value is silently passed to the report.
+	Enable this option to request the parameter value in Print Preview.
+Otherwise, the report assumes the default parameter value.
 * **Allow multiple values** (corresponds to the parameter's **Multi-Value** property)
 	Enable this option to allow a parameter to accept a [collection of values](create-multi-value-and-cascading-parameters.md).
 * **Allow null value** (corresponds to the parameter's **Allow Null** property)